amadeus4dev/developer-guides/docs/resources/flights.md

 ### Search to get flight inspirations

 The [Flight Inspiration Search API](https://developers.amadeus.com/self-service/category/air/api-doc/flight-inspiration-search) provides a list of destinations from a given airport that is searched by the IATA code of the origin, ordered by price and filtered by departure date, one-way/round-trip, trip duration, connecting flights or maximum price.

+!!!information
+    The [Flight Inspiration Search API](https://developers.amadeus.com/self-service/category/air/api-doc/flight-inspiration-search) uses dynamic cache data.
+This cache data is created daily based on the most trending options that are derived from past searches and bookings.
+In this way, only the most trending options are included in the response.

 The only mandatory query parameter is the IATA code of the origin as in the following example request that retrieves a list of destinations from Boston: